philschatz/grunt-bump/README.md

 ### commitFiles
 An array of files that you wanna commit.
 You can use `['-a']` to commit all files.

+### addFiles
+An array of files that you wanna add before committing.

 ### createTag
 Do you wanna create a tag ?